capizziemanuele/useful-geospatial-tools/README.md

 # Geospatial Tools

-This is a list of Python geospatial tools and libraries that can be useful to GIS or EO users.
-It contains also references to Machine Learning and Deep Learning libraries.
+This is a list of Python geospatial tools and libraries.
-The table shows:
-- Name
-- Documentation page
-- GitHub repository
-- Brief description

 ## :open_book: Geospatial lists